Verse of the Day

 Anglican Orthodox Church Worldwide

 Bp Jack brings the Collect, Epistle and Gospel together because as is always the case there is a unifying message in the Scripture for this Sunday.
-Bp Jack’s sermon can be viewed on video HERE ->https://youtu.be/AcNrGm8DkHA
+Bp Jack’s sermon can be viewed on video HERE ->https://youtu.be/yGYTCoBzlqk

-In today’s sermon we will be looking at the unifying message of the Collect, Epistle and Gospel and examine how they share a common message of action as we near the end of Lent, a season of preparation.
-Let us start by reading today’s Collect:
+Good morning!
+I hope you are all doing well.
+In today’s sermon we will be looking at the unifying message of the Collect, Epistle and Gospel and examine how they share a common message of action as we see Jesus ascending back to Heaven and begin to learn to live with Him in Heaven and us here on earth.
+How little different we are than the Apostles left behind.

 The Collect.